tkdesign/jselimore/readme.md

 ## Options

 ```
-maxLength:130, // int (default value is 130)
+maxLength: 130, // int (default value is 130)
-moreText : "More View", // string
+moreText: "More View", // string
 ```